 I had the same teacher, Miss C., for both the third and fifth grades.
 She wasn’t my favorite teacher — she was quite demanding and didn’t have a warm or sympathetic manner.
 Third grade was a difficult year for me because I was moved from second grade to Miss C.’s third grade class in November, and I had the feeling that she disapproved of the double-promotion and didn’t want me in her class.
-And fifth grade was a terrible year, because I lost my father in over Christmas vacation.
+And fifth grade was a terrible year, because my father was sick and he died during Christmas vacation.

 She did give me some good advice, though.
 In the first few months after my father died, I missed a lot of school.
 I would get up in the morning and just not feel well enough to go to school.
 Miss C. kept me after school one day and showed me my attendance record, and told me I needed to stop missing so much school.
 She said that even if we don’t feel well in the morning, if we make an effort and go off and do our duty to go to school or work, we might find that once we’re there, we feel better.
 I was doubtful about that, but since I didn’t want her to give me another talking-to, I started making myself go to school every day and she was right, I did feel better.
 I still have trouble dragging myself out of bed and off to work in the morning, but, thanks to Miss.
 C., unless I am actually sick, I get up and go, and usually feel just fine once I’m there.

 But the thing I remember best about Miss.
 C. was how much she liked poetry.
 She read us poems in a slow, dramatic voice, made us copy poems as handwriting exercises, and had us memorize them and recite them to the class.

 A lot of her poems were seasonal, like October’s Bright Blue Weather, by Helen Hunt Jackson.
 I remember sitting at my desk in our classroom on the second floor of the Charles J. Capen School, dutifully copying the poem on composition paper, hearing Miss C.’s poetry voice in my mind: